ianpetrarca/osc_debugger/README.md

 # Send Message

-In order to accept OSC messages you must start a server that listens for messages on a specified **IP Address** and **Port** this is done using the the *start server* command:
+The *send message* command allows you to send OSC messages to OSC Debugger internally or to external OSC applications.
+If you are building an interactive system that is built on top of OSC, this command can help test certain features of your system.

     node .
-    start server
+    send message

-After you run the initial *start server* command you will be prompted to give a name, address and port.
-The name can be left blank if you prefer.
-I suggest labeling servers for the purpose of identifiying multiple servers in an OSC log.
-The **address** is the local IP address you would like to **recieve** messages on.
+After you run the initial *send message* command you will be prompted to give a message, argument, address and port.
+The message field accepts standard OSC Message specifcation.
+For example: */test/osc/* The **address** is the local IP address you would like to **send** messages to.
 The **port** is the TCP port in which your OSC client sends data to your OSC server.
-More on this below.
-After entering a name,address and port you will recieve a message that the OSC server has been started.